Premier League: Liverpool, Chelsea into CL, Leicester 5th - WTMJ

 Sergio Aguero marked his final Premier League game for Manchester City by scoring twice as a substitute in the champions’ 5-0 win against Everton.

-Harry Kane finished as top scorer on 23 goals — one ahead of Liverpool’s Mohamed Salah — after scoring at Leicester.
+Harry Kane finished as the league’s top scorer, for the third time, on 23 goals — one ahead of Liverpool’s Mohamed Salah — after scoring at Leicester.
+The striker also had more assists than anyone else, with 14.

+Arsenal failed to qualify for European competition for the first time in 25 years after finishing in eighth place, a point behind north London rival Tottenham, despite beating Brighton 2-0.

+There were also wins for Manchester United, Newcastle, Leeds and Sheffield United.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports